 Fish are a good first pet for young children.
 Obviously, you can’t interact with a fish like you can with a fluffy animal, but they help teach children about responsibility and looking after animals.
 Some fish can live much longer than other small pets, depending on the breed and the care they receive.

-Be careful when choosing your fish – start with low maintenance, hardy breeds.
+Be careful when choosing your fish – start with low maintenance, hardy breeds and consider that most fish will need a bigger tank than you’d expect.
 Let the tank stabilise before adding your fish and get expert advice on the best plants, type of fish, tank hygiene and cleaning.

 Dogs are one of the most popular choices of pets for children, but they need a lot of attention – almost as much as your actual children, in fact.
 They also need plenty of space, daily exercise and vaccinations.
 You’ll need to create a daily routine – and stick to it.
 Before you decide to get a dog, do your research on owning a dog, vaccinations and dog insurance.

 Another popular choice for a family pet, cats require less attention than dogs in terms of walking and routine.
 Things you need to think about include whether you live near a main road, paying for a cattery when you go on holiday, the cost of vaccinations and cat insurance.